net-lisias-ksph/ProjectOrion/Orion/Readme.txt

 OVERVIEW
 ===================================================================================================================
-This pack provides the eponoymous engine from Project Orion, as well as the parts to build Project Orion vessel designs.
+This pack provides the eponymous engine from Project Orion, as well as the parts to build Project Orion vessel designs.

 INSTALLATION
 ===================================================================================================================
-Delete the previous version of Orion (if any) and place the GameData/Orion, Gamedata/CommunityResourcePack,  If Module Manager is not already intalled, place the ModuleManager.dll into GameData.
+Delete the previous version of Orion (if any) and place the GameData/Orion folder into your Kerbal Space Program/gamedata Directory.
+If CommunityResourcePack and/or Module Manager are not installed, place the Gamedata/CommunityResourcePack and/or Modulemanager.dll into your Kerbal Space Program/GameData directory.
+(Optional) Place the Ships folder into your Kerbal Space Program directory and allow the folder merge.
+Note: two of the example craft require the Making History DLC.

 LICENSE
 ===================================================================================================================